Kanishk-K-U/Kanishk-K-U/README.md

 # <div align="center" >About ME😁 </div>

- I'm kanishk from Chennai-India, and I do shots on adobe creatives and Development.Strong professional with a Bachelor's degree focused in Electronics and Communications Engineering from SRM University.
+ I'm Kanishk from Chennai-India, and I do shots on adobe creatives and Development.Strong professional with a Bachelor's degree focused in Electronics and Communications Engineering from SRM University.
 I really enjoy learning languages and IOT like Swift and Arduino, as well as work in HTML.
 I also enjoy wireframing, ui, ux, and design in general.

 - 🔭 I’m currently working on Fire detector using PIC microcontroller.